- Trade topics

 - Standard GSP for low and lower-middle income countries.
 This means a partial or full removal of customs duties on two-thirds of tariff lines.

 - GSP+: a special incentive arrangement for sustainable development and good governance.
-GSP+ slashes these same tariffs to 0% for vulnerable low- and lower middle-income countries that implement 27 international conventions related to human rights, labour rights, protection of the environment and good governance.
+GSP+ slashes these same tariffs to 0% for vulnerable low- and lower-middle income countries that implement 27 international conventions related to labour and human rights, environmental and climate protection, and good governance.

-- EBA (Everything But Arms): the special arrangement for least developed countries, providing them with duty-free, quota-free access for all products except arms and ammunition.
+- EBA (Everything But Arms): the special arrangement for least developed countries (LDCs), providing them with duty-free, quota-free access to the EU market for all products except arms and ammunition.

 GSP statistics: details regarding benefits per regime, country and others